General Participation Questions

 Your participation is very important to us.
 The CLSA cannot replace participants who joined the study at the start.
 Choosing not to take part will impact the scientific results.
 Less information collected by the CLSA over time influences the quality of data available for researchers and decision-makers who develop the health- and social-care policies that affect everyone.

 At each interview, you will be asked questions about your health and well-being, including physical, social and emotional functioning, lifestyle and behaviours, as well as the onset of health conditions and diseases.
 Most of the questions you answer will be repeated across follow-ups.
 This allows researchers to assess how the health and well-being of participants change over time.
-Additional questions or tests are introduced in each follow-up, to ensure the CLSA is gathering the most comprehensive data.
-For example, new data collection measures introduced in Follow-up 3 includes mobility trackers, sleep trackers, brain MRIs, stool collection, and additional memory tests.
+Additional questions or tests are introduced in each follow-up to ensure the CLSA is gathering the most comprehensive data.
+For example, new data collection measures introduced in Follow-up 3 may include mobility trackers, sleep trackers, brain MRIs, stool collection, and additional memory tests for participants who visit Data Collection Sites.
+In addition, new or expanded questionnaires have been added on quality of life, sleep, nutrition, healthcare use, sexual health and family history of disease for all CLSA participants.

 Participants are asked to provide information for the core study approximately every three years.
 This will be a telephone interview or an in-home interview and visit a CLSA Data Collection Site, depending on which part of the study you are in.
 You will also be invited to take part in short web survey following your main interview.